ONSgeo/Area_Classification/docs/user_guide/output_column_definition.md

 Cluster_assignments - spreadsheets contain the supergroups, groups and subgroups which local authorities have been allocated to (more below). clustergrams - diagrams for each cluster used to visualise the cluster analysis and how the data is grouped. radial plots - circular diagram which representing the variable distribution.
-The red line in the supergroup radial plots is for the UK average, in group and subgroup it is the supergroup average and group average respectively. std_mean - standard deviation mean tables of data.
+The red line in the supergroup radial plots is for the UK average, in group and subgroup it is the supergroup average and group average respectively. std_mean - tables of standardised means for each variable.

 ## The most notable output is within the cluster_assignments folder -  restructured_subclustering_output
 | Output column   | Description            |